L.A. Reid: Philanthropy

-In 2006, Reid was noted for his philanthropic efforts to bring arts programs to urban youth at the Art for Life Palm Beach fundraiser hosted by Russel Simmons.
-That year he also received the UJA-Federation of New York's Music Visionary Award.
+In 2006, Reid was noted for his philanthropic efforts to bring arts programs to urban youth at the Art for Life Palm Beach fundraiser hosted by Russell Simmons.
+That year, he also received the UJA-Federation of New York's Music Visionary Award.
 He has also been involved with the Taste of Hope event for the City of Hope organization and the Robin Hood Foundation.
-In 2008 Reid wrote and co-produced the song "Just Stand Up" for the television special Stand Up To Cancer, which was performed by artists including Mariah Carey, Beyonce, Mary J. Blige, Rihanna, Fergie, Sheryl Crow, Miley Cyrus, Melissa Etheridge, Ashanti, Natasha Bedingfield, Keyshia Cole, Ciara, Leona Lewis, LeAnn Rimes, and Carrie Underwood.
+In 2008, Reid wrote and co-produced the song "Just Stand Up" for the television special Stand Up To Cancer, which was performed by artists including Mariah Carey, Beyonce, Mary J. Blige, Rihanna, Fergie, Sheryl Crow, Miley Cyrus, Melissa Etheridge, Ashanti, Natasha Bedingfield, Keyshia Cole, Ciara, Leona Lewis, LeAnn Rimes, and Carrie Underwood.
 The record sales for the single were donated to the show's eponymous organization.
 In 2009, Reid received the Spirit of Compassion Award from UNICEF.

 Personal life

 Reid has a son named Antonio M. Reid, Jr., born in 1978, from a previous relationship.
 He married Perri "Pebbles" Reid in 1989; the two had a son, Aaron Alexander, in November 1989.
 Reid and Pebbles divorced in 1996.
 In 2000 he married Erica Holton.
 They have two children.

+Reid was nicknamed "L.A." by a friend because he frequently wore a Los Angeles Dodgers shirt as a child.

+Sexual misconduct allegations

+In May 2017, the media reported that one of Reid's female assistants filed a sexual misconduct claim against him.
+Epic Records executives allegedly refused to intervene at the time.
+Reid soon departed from Sony's Epic Records.

+In November 2023, former music executive Drew Dixon, who worked with Reid at Arista Records between 2000 and 2002, filed a sexual assault lawsuit against him in the Federal District Court in Manhattan, alleging that Reid sexually assaulted her on two occasions.
+The lawsuit, which was filed under the New York Adult Survivors Act, charged that Reid's misconduct forced Dixon out of the music business.